 Resources

-Information and resources on influenza, RSV and strep throat are widely available online.
+Information and resources on influenza, COVID-19, RSV and strep throat are widely available online.
 Individuals are encouraged to contact Student Health or their healthcare provider for testing and treatment recommendations.